databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_maketiles(input, driver, size, with_checkpoint)

-    Tiles the tile into tiles of the given size, optionally writing them to disk in the process.
+    Tiles the raster into tiles of the given size, optionally writing them to disk in the process.

     :param input: path (StringType) or content (BinaryType)
     :type input: Column
-    :param driver: The driver to use for reading the tile.
+    :param driver: The driver to use for reading the raster.
     :type driver: Column(StringType)
     :param size_in_mb: The size of the tiles in MB.
     :type size_in_mb: Column(IntegerType)